cms-opendata-workshop/workshop2021-lesson-basicobjects/_episodes/09-challenge.md

  * Are there any objects you should *veto* from your events?
  * What quality criteria might you choose for vetoing objects?

+In the final session for this lesson we will go over the actual analysis choices for H -> tau tau and discuss approaches for some physics processes you chose for this challenge.

 {% include links.md %}